MukulGitHub12/Skin-Lesion-Classification---Mobile-NetV2/README.md

-# 🩺 Skin Cancer Classification using Deep Learning
+# 🩺 Skin Lesion Classification using Deep Learning

 A Deep Learning based medical image classification project that detects and classifies different types of skin cancer using Convolutional Neural Networks (CNNs).